mesosphere/dcos-docs-site/pages/services/beta-jupyter/installing/index.md

 1. Click **Catalog** and search for the {{ model.techName }} package.
 1. Select the package, then click **Review & Run** to display the **Edit Configuration** page.
-1. Configure the package settings, as needed, using the DC/OS UI or by clicking **JSON Editor** and modifying the app definition manually.
+1. Configure the package settings, as needed, using the DC/OS web interface or by clicking **JSON Editor** and modifying the app definition manually.
 For example, you might customize the package by enabling HDFS support.

     For more information about customizing the configuration, see [Advanced installation options](/services/beta-jupyter/installing/#advanced-installation).